Extreme Low Resolution Activity Recognition with Confident Spatial-Temporal Attention Transfer: The Method

 \subsubsection{Rolling Weights}

 How to solve the contradiction between training difficulty and its importance?
 We consider that the key to solve this problem is adopting different training strategies in different stages.
-When we use a certain proportion in our experiments, 10\%-20\%-30\%-40\% in spatial part and 33\%-66\% in temporal part, the final result is unsatisfactory.
-The reason for the undesirable result is that the deeper layer, which accounts for a large proportion, has a large gap between the two networks and hard to learn.
-It is necessary to modify the weights of the shallower layer rather than the weights of the deeper layer itself because deep information is based on the shallow part of the networks due to the different resolution.
+The reason for the undesirable result of fixed weights is that, the feature differences in deeper layers has a large gap and are hard to learn.
+It is necessary to modify the weights of the shallower layer because deep information is based on the shallow part of the networks due to the different resolutions.
 The features that need to be extracted from the shallow layers of the two networks are not very close.
-To solve this problem, we propose a training method to update the weights, that is, the ratio of different parts changes with the training.
-Specifically, we alternately use (40\%, 30\%, 20\%, 10\%), (30\%, 40\%, 20\%, 10\%), (20\%, 30\%, 40\%, 10\%), and (10\%, 20\%, 30\%, 40\%) in spatial part and alternately use (66\%, 33\%) and (33\%, 66\%) in temporal part in every 10 epochs.
-The purpose is to enable the network to learn the weight better behind.
+To solve this problem, we propose a flexible and effective way to dramatically update the weights as following:

+where $N$ is the number of training stage. $i$, $j$ means the index of current block and training stage, respectively, $i, j\in N$.
+The strategy is adopted both in SAT and TAT.